lemlac/mulem/docs/reference.md

     print("Can't divide {val} by zero!")
 ```

-Uncaught errors in a `try` / `catch` block are implicitly reraised.
+Uncaught errors in a `try` / `catch` block are implicitly returned.
 Each `catch` pattern removes a possible error from the exclamation type of that block.
 When all possible errors have a `catch` arm, the value of that block is automatically unwrapped so that `Exclamation[T,]` becomes just `T`.

 ### Virtual Interfaces